I have no idea if I’ll have time to get to #12 but let’s hit #11 of the #12RPG thing.

 Talk about a particular stand out positive experience of play (rather than running) an RPG in 2017.
 What was it?
 What was so good about it?

 Oh maaan.
 Okay.
 2017.
 Me, playing, this year.
 That’d mean a convention game because that’s just how it is.

 I’ve looked back through my opportunities to play and it’s been a short list this year.
 And it’s gotten me thinking about the fact that I have literally no sense at all of how anyone else perceives me as a player.
 I’d point at the general lack of player recognition as part of this.
 Not really feeling especially insecure about it (I’m feeling quite insecure about it!), just a part of our thing I guess.

 Okay.
 Best positive experience of play (rather than running) an RPG in 2017 goes to Morgan Ellis’ Fate-powered Star Wars game.
-He’s been running it for several sessions when the regular crew (+Marissa Kelly (whose account I can’t seem to plus in), Brendan Conway, and Stras Acimovic) find themselves in the same place.
+He’s been running it for several sessions when the regular crew find themselves at the same convention.
 It’s an off-the books thing.
-Stras pulled in Jahmal and I got to ride in as part of his entourage.

 I had signed up, intellectually, as a way to suss out how good Fate runs and looks.
 That’s my gearhead side talking.
 Emotionally, Star Wars is super-fraught for me because literally every iteration of it has sucked sucked sucked.
 Edge of the Empire sucks, Saga sucks, WEG’s thing sucks.
 They all suck because my Opinions about Star Wars can’t be reconciled with these publishers’ needs to extract profit from the majority-trad audience.
 So I hoped in my tiny shriveled nerd heart that a bespoke Fate creation for a very specific, sympathetic audience, would work.